373-accd-project/prototype-1/README.md

 ## 1) Download the Complete Repository from GitHub
 ### Before downloading any software follow the next steps to download the application onto your laptop locally.
+### If you have downloaded everything before and would like to re-download this repository, only this Part 1 is necessary.

 Here: https://github.com/373-accd-project/prototype-1